 Raising awareness about men’s mental health can reduce social stigma and encourage men to seek help.
 This can be done through personal stories, community events, and more.

-Making mental health services accessible and affordable is crucial for supporting men’s mental health.
+Making psychological health services accessible and affordable is crucial for supporting men’s mental health.
 High costs and limited availability create obstacles that prevent men from accessing the care they need.
 Investing in these services means every man can receive the assistance required for a fulfilling and healthy life.

 Addressing Men’s Mental Health in the Workplace